CumulusNetworks/docs/content/cumulus-netq-33/Get-Started/NetQ-Basics/_index.md

 Troubleshooting networks is challenging in the best of times, but trying to do so manually, one box at a time, and digging through a series of long and ugly logs make the job harder than it needs to be.
-Cumulus NetQ provides rolled up and correlated network status on a regular basis, enabling you to get down to the root of the problem quickly, whether it occurred recently or over a week ago.
+NetQ provides rolled up and correlated network status on a regular basis, enabling you to get down to the root of the problem quickly, whether it occurred recently or over a week ago.
 The graphical user interface makes